New Student Information

 - Electronic payment options are available on LionPATH.
 The eCheck option is a fast and convenient method to pay your Student Account Statement directly from a personal checking account.
 There is no charge to pay by eCheck.
 You may also pay by credit card (Visa, MasterCard, Discover, or American Express).
 A 1.5% Service Fee will be charged for credit card payments made over the Web.
 We cannot accept credit card payments by mail, phone or in person.

 - If you wish to mail a check, you may print a remittance stub from LionPATH and mail it with your payment to Penn State.
-Your payment must be postmarked by the due date on your bill to avoid a 1.5 % Late Payment Fee on the total outstanding balance.
-Please allow time for processing (5-7 days).
+Your payment must be posted to the account by the due date on your bill to avoid a 1.5 % Late Payment Fee on the total outstanding balance.
+Please allow time for processing after mailing your payment (5-7 days).

 Tax-advantaged savings plans